-- 1. Click the "Restart Router" button. - 2.
-The following message will appear.
-Click "OK". - 3.
-The following message will appear.
-Restarting the Router can take up to 25 seconds.
-It is important not to turn off the power to the Router during the restart. - 4.
-A 25-second countdown will appear on the screen.
+3. The following message will appear.
+Restarting the Router can take up to 60 seconds.
+It is important not to turn off the power to the Router during the restart.

+Microso ft Internet Explorer  🔀 1 Allow up to 60 seconds for the Router to restart.
+Do not power down the Router before reset completes.

+A 60-second countdown will appear on the screen.
 When the countdown reaches zero, the Router will be restarted.
-The Router's home page should appear automatically.
+The Router home page should appear automatically.
 If not, type in the Router's address (default = 192.168.2.1) into the navigation bar of your browser.